fabi00DEV/poke-api/README.md

-# poke-api
+# poke-api with node mongodb and TypeScript
-api rest with node js and mongodb
+Project for express and typescript studies